History of Earthquakes in Missouri

 Geologic studies indicate large earthquakes occurred within the southeastern Missouri region in approximately 300, 900, and 1400 AD.
-Lesser quakes M 4.6 or smaller occurred in 1990, 1992, 1998 and 2003 in areas ranging from central Missouri to the Bootheel in the southeastern Missouri.
+Lesser quakes of magnitude 4.6 or smaller occurred in 1990, 1992, 1998 and 2003 in areas ranging from central Missouri to the Bootheel in the southeastern Missouri.

 Geologists, seismologists, and planners caution against developing heavily populated areas on land previously ruptured or shaken by quakes, because these areas are predictable sources of future earthquakes.
 Earthquakes reoccur along faults, which are fractures in the earth’s crust.
 Southeast Missouri is part of a mid-continent fault zone that includes eight states.
 Seismologists regard it as one of the most potentially dangerous earthquake regions in the country.

 About 200 shocks are detected annually in the New Madrid Seismic Zone (or Central United States Seismic Zone).
 Earthquakes in this zone have the potential to cause damage in the states of Alabama, Arkansas, Illinois, Indiana, Kentucky, Mississippi, Missouri, and Tennessee.

 Most earthquakes in the region are only detectable by sensitive instruments, but southeast Missouri is disrupted once or twice every 18 months by earthquakes strong enough to crack plaster in buildings.
 In varying degrees, a major earthquake in the NMSZ would affect all states east of the Rocky Mountains.